zuozhenggh/learning-library/developer-library/mtdrworkshop/frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-1. clone the MyToDoReact git repository (we only need the front end in this lab)
+1. clone the MyToDoReact git repository (we only need the frontend folder in this lab)
 ```
 <copy>git clone git@orahub.oci.oraclecorp.com:ora-jdbc-dev/mtdrworkshop.git</copy>
 ```